lfreleng-actions/gha-workflow-linter/README.md

 <!-- markdownlint-disable MD013 -->

+- **🔧 Auto-Fix**: Automatically fix invalid references and pin actions to commit SHAs
+- **🧪 Testing Skip**: Auto-fixing skips actions with 'test' in comments by default (use `--update-test-actions` to enable)
 - **🔒 SHA Pinning Enforcement**: Requires actions using commit SHAs for security (configurable)
 - **🔑 Automatic Authentication**: Auto-detects GitHub tokens from GitHub CLI when available
 - **📦 Local Caching**: Stores validation results locally to improve performance and reduce API calls